Signaturgruppen-A-S/signaturgruppen-age-verification-demo/README.md

 ## Updates
 ### 01-10-2024

-We have added an update to the demo, as we have seen that Safari internal pop-up blocker has bloked the MitID pop-up because the pop-up was started inside a JS promise.
+* We have added an update to the demo, as we have seen that Safari internal pop-up blocker has bloked the MitID pop-up because the pop-up was started inside a JS promise.
 We have updated the JS function: **sgBrokerStartAgeVerify** accordingly, by moving the pop-up code outside the returned promise in the code, which fixes this issue.
+* We have added additional 30px height for Safari browsers for the pop-up.

 ## Introduction
 This example demonstrates a solution in pure vanilla JavaScript that integrates to Signaturgruppen Age Verification.